HEATHER D. FREEMAN

-Dr. Dan Harms Associate librarian at SUNY Courtland, author of the The Book of Oberon, The Long-Lost Friend: An American Grimoire, and Of Angels, Demons, and Spirits: A Sourcebook of British Magic.
+Dr. Dan Harms Associate Librarian at SUNY Courtland, author of The Book of Oberon, The Long-Lost Friend: An American Grimoire, and Of Angels, Demons, and Spirits: A Sourcebook of British Magic.

 Alex Hogan Managing Partner in Etic Labs a research and development laboratory consisting of scientists, technologists, and artists interested in the development of new methods and technologies to promote and sustain collective social activism and the use of public data.

 Prof. Ronald Hutton Head of the School of Humanities and Professor of History at the University of Bristol and author of Triumph of the Moon and The Witch: A History of Fear from Ancient Times to the Present.

-Srijan Kumar Assistant Professor at the Georgia Institute of Technology in the School of Computational Science and Engineering, and former postdoctoral researcher in data science, machine learning, and cybersafety in the Computer Science Department at Stanford University.
+Srijan Kumar Assistant Professor at the Georgia Institute of Technology in the School of Computational Science and Engineering, and a former postdoctoral researcher in data science, machine learning, and cyber safety in the Computer Science Department at Stanford University.

 Dr. David Rand Associate Professor of Management Science and Brain and Cognitive Sciences at MIT, an affiliate of the MIT Institute for Data, Systems, and Society, and the director of the Human Cooperation Laboratory and the Applied Cooperation Team.
 Associate Professor of Psychology, Economics, and Management at Yale University at the time of the interview.

 Prof. Tim Weninger Assistant Professor in the College of Engineering at the University of Notre Dame with appointments in the Interdisciplinary Center for Network Science and Applications (iCeNSA) and the Department of Computer Science and Engineering.

 Dr. Samuel Woolley Assistant Professor of Journalism at the University of Austin at Texas, Research Director at the Oxford Internet Institute's Computational Propaganda Project, and Director of the Digital Intelligence (DigIntel) Lab at the Institute for the Future.